ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-8.md

 ---
 layout: default
 permalink: /tutorials/build-and-deploy-nodejs-app-to-heroku/8
-title: 'Step 8: Deploying Your Node.js Web App To Heroku'
+title: 'Step 8: Committing Your Node.js Web App To Git'
 course: Project 1 Course
-fb-title: 'Step 8: Deploying Your Node.js Web App To Heroku'
+fb-title: 'Step 8: Committing Your Node.js Web App To Git'
-description: In this step, we are creating a Heroku web server and deploying our Node.js web app to Heroku.
+description: In this step, we are creating a Git repository and committing our project files so we can deploy to Heroku.
 image: https://s3.amazonaws.com/spark-school/tutorials/nodejs-to-heroku/coding-on-a-laptop.jpg
 ---